 NIHR Academic Clinical Fellow (ACF)

-Imperial is proud to have one of the largest cohorts of National Institute of Health Research (NIHR) clinical academic trainees in the UK.
-We currently have approximately 70 NIHR and locally funded Academic Clinical Fellows in posts across Imperial College London and Imperial College Healthcare NHS Trust and associated Trusts across North-West London.
+Imperial College London is proud to have one of the largest cohorts of National Institute of Health and Care Research (NIHR) clinical academic trainees in the UK.
+We currently have approximately 80 NIHR and locally funded Academic Clinical Fellows in posts across Imperial College London and Imperial College Healthcare NHS Trust and associated Trusts across North-West London.

 Please see below for information on how these posts are arranged.